MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/sales-how-track-packages.md

 ms.date: 08/23/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 232c49ac8f050ad6f7d5319a5e1560e515d9bcd8
+ms.openlocfilehash: f417dfb86ff223902c175d6be4b3d967faa3d773
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-track-packages"></a>How to: Track Packages
+# <a name="track-packages"></a>Track Packages
 A number of shipping agents provide services on the Internet that allow you to track parcels you have handed over to the agent.
 If you use one or more of these shipping agents, you can set up certain basic information and use the automatic tracking feature from posted shipments.
-For more information, see [How to: Set Up Shipping Agents](sales-how-to-set-up-shipping-agents.md).
+For more information, see [Set Up Shipping Agents](sales-how-to-set-up-shipping-agents.md).

 ## <a name="to-track-a-package"></a>To track a package
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Sales Shipments**, and then choose the related link.